iceteagroup/Wisej-Ext-Syncfusion/README.md

 ### Methods
 All the methods exposed by the javascript ej1 widget are available to your .NET extension class using the existing Call and Eval methods.
 You can also use the CallAsync and EvalAsync to retrieve the return value in-line, or use the callback methods to receive the return value asynchronously.

 However, some methods may return values that are not immediately usable in .NET, or you need to use several methods together in a single javascript function in a way that wouldn't make sense from the server.
-When you need to add a method to your ej widget instance, or your derived class, use the **WidgetFunctions** property in the designer (can be used at runtime as well) to register a new javascript function that you can use with a simple widget.Call().
+When you need to add a method to your ej widget instance, or your derived class, use the **WidgetFunctions** property in the designer (can be used at runtime as well) to register a new javascript function that you can use with widget.Call().

 ~~~
 this.ejRichTextEditor1.WidgetFunctions = new []{